Synthetixio/synpress/README.md

   - debug remote machines on CI with ngrok
 - blazingly-fast ⚡
 - extensible ⚙️ (add own custom commands and plugins)
+- supports parallelisation and is integrated with [sorry-cypress](https://sorry-cypress.dev/) (optional)
 - can be used in existing
   [cypress setup](https://github.com/Synthetixio/synpress/issues/346#issuecomment-1060506096)
 - supports dotenv